Lanchu2hen9/CCLanchuBlog/posts/AT2-Concept.md

     }
 ```

+Putting it in the Star Object is bad idea, since I'm creating an eventlistener each for each **focking** Star Object in stars array.

 [^1]: Update its the 17th April 2025 Lanchu here, I am very tired.
 The sem broke me, before I broke it.
 [^2]: A pig would eat a human if given the chance.
 And dolphins have pretty privilege.